 Allocating Recurring Journal Amounts to Several Accounts

-In the Recurring General Journal window, you can choose the Allocations action to see or manage how amounts on the recurring journal line are allocated to several accounts and dimensions.
+On the Recurring General Journal page, you can choose the Allocations action to see or manage how amounts on the recurring journal line are allocated to several accounts and dimensions.
 Note that an allocation functions as balancing account line to the recurring journal line.

 Just as in a recurring journal, you need to enter an allocation only once.
 The allocation will remain in the allocation journal after posting, so you do not need to enter amounts and allocations every time you post the recurring journal line.

 If the recurring method in the recurring journal is set to Balance or Reversing Balance, then any dimension value codes in the recurring journal are disregarded when the account is set to zero.
-So if you allocate a recurring line to various dimension values in the Allocations window, then only one reversing entry will be created.
-Therefore, if you allocate a recurring journal line that contains a dimension value code, then you must not enter the same code in the Allocations window.
+So if you allocate a recurring line to various dimension values on the Allocations page, then only one reversing entry will be created.
+Therefore, if you allocate a recurring journal line that contains a dimension value code, then you must not enter the same code on the Allocations page.
 If you do, the dimension values will be incorrect.

 Working with Standard Journals